siraajkudtarkar/CS167/Labs/Lab1/CS167-Lab1.md

   mvn archetype:generate -DgroupId=edu.ucr.cs.cs167.<UCRNetID> -DartifactId=<UCRNetID>_lab1 -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
   ```

-  If the above command fails on Windows, you may try Windows Command Prompt (cmd).
+  If the above command fails on Windows, you can try Windows Command Prompt (cmd).
 This command may have some issues with PowerShell and Windows Terminal.
+You may also try enclose every argument with double quotes `"`.
-  Alternatively, you can use the alternative method later in this section to create a project via IntelliJ.
+  Alternatively, you can use the [alternative method](#alternative-method) later in this section to create a project via IntelliJ.

 - ***(Q1) What is the name of the created directory?***